graphitemaster/aau/site/content/index.md

 delta = max(x, y) - min(x, y);
 ```
 Which will always give you the absolute difference safely.
 It may just be me,
-but it also reads better too, you don't even need to name the variable `delta`
+but it also reads better too, you don't need to name the variable `delta` anymore
-anymore, the context is self documenting.
+as the context is self documenting.

 ### Computing indices with signed arithmetic is safer
 An extension to the above argument is that if you have a more complicated